shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 to do the transpose, and then to transpose back again afterwards.
 </div>

-At a high level, the change we're making to the algorithm is switching from 1-dimensional blocks (as in the [previous section](#fewer-memory-writes)) to 2-dimensional blocks.
+At a high level, the change we need to make to the algorithm is switching from 1-dimensional blocks (as in the [previous section](#fewer-memory-writes)) to 2-dimensional blocks.
 It might help to see the illustration below.
-The overall input is a matrix of $$D$$ columns and $$\lceil N/D \rceil$$ rows.
+The input to the comb is a matrix of $$D$$ columns and $$\lceil N/D \rceil$$ rows.
 Focusing on one group of $$K$$ adjacent columns, we break up this group into blocks of height $$B$$ and width $$K$$.
 Each block yields $$K$$ block-sums, and just like before, we recursively compute the geometric prefix-sums of the block-sums and then expand to produce the output columns.